remcostoeten/fync/README.md

 ## Migration from gheasy

-The `gheasy` package has been renamed and restructured as `@deify/deify` within the Deify monorepo.
+The `gheasy` package has been renamed and restructured as `@remcostoeten/fync` within the Fync monorepo.
 To migrate:

 1. Update your imports:
    ```typescript